shihao94/blog/_posts/2025-08-19-NONMEM-estimation.md

         more samples improve convergence stability

     - importance sampling: use a new distribution q(x), so that the variances gets smaller.
 To take samples in the important region.
-3. Difference between IMP EM and Complex nonlineaer models and/or many parameters
+3. Difference between IMP EM and Complex nonlineaer models and/or many parameters are summarized in the table below

     | Feature | **Monte Carlo Importance Sampling EM (IMP)** | **MCMC SAEM** |
     | --- | --- | --- |